 isspace - test for a white-space character

-The isspace() function shall test whether c is a character of class space in the program's current locale; see the Base Definitions volume of IEEE Std 1003.1-2001, Chapter 7, Locale.
+The isspace() function tests whether c is a character of class space in the program's current locale, see the XBD specification, Locale .

-The c argument is an int, the value of which the application shall ensure is a character representable as an unsigned char or equal to the value of the macro EOF.
-If the argument has any other value, the behavior is undefined.
+In all cases c is an int, the value of which must be a character representable as an unsigned char or must equal the value of the macro EOF.
+If the argument has any other value, the behaviour is undefined.

-The isspace() function shall return non-zero if c is a white-space character; otherwise, it shall return 0.
+The isspace() function returns non-zero if c is a white-space character; otherwise it returns 0.

 No errors are defined.